 A benefit you don’t use isn’t worth anything.
 A benefit you have but only use because you have it isn’t worth more than what you’d spend on the alternate.
 Remember that.

 Even if you’ve looked at a card before, things may have changed.
-Maybe you’re not staying at that hotel chain that much anymore (or they’ve merged with another chain and now you have cards with overlapping benefits like Marriott and Starwood cards).
+Maybe you’re not staying at that hotel chain that much anymore.
 Maybe you don’t fly that airline anymore, like if you refuse to fly on United.
 You just might decide since the annual fee went up, the card just isn’t worth it anymore.

 I looked at my cards this way and I have five cards possibly on the chopping block over the next few months.
 I’m not getting rid of all of them, but I’ll give a good look at which ones still give me value for my money.